ortus-docs/contentbox-docs/getting_started/index.md

 ### Step 3 : Running the Installer

 Once the server is online go to your browser and type `http://localhost:8085`  which is the port that ContentBox Express uses and hit enter.
 Your browser should now open the install wizard.
+Read the instructions and click on the **Start Installer** button to start the process.

 > **Note** : if you go back again to the `bin` folder you are going to find a new folder called `contentboxDB`.
 This is the ContentBox Express embedded database.
 This doesn’t mean you can’t use other data bases with ContentBox Express Edition, but it has been done this way out of convenience.